 Hitler articulated his goals on foreign policies to a group of generals on February 3, 1933, namely the revision of the Treaty of Versailles, Germany's

 remilitarization, and Germanizing the east to create "living space" (Lebensraum).
-In this context, the "blood and soil" ideology played an important
+In this context, the "blood and soil" ideology played an

-radical version of Manifest Destiny).
+and more radical version of Manifest Destiny).
 An introduction of universal military service should make the country once again ready for war.